 Halsway Melodeon Workshop Levels

 These guidelines are to help you understand whether a course is suitable for you.
 Pick the level that best describes you, don’t worry if you don’t meet all criteria.
+Levels at which groups are taught will differ from tutor to tutor too.

 Playing by Ear / Reading Music: Although reference is made to reading music, most of our courses are taught be ear.
 On courses where it is necessary to be a good sight reader, the course description will make this clear.